Federal enclave: Effect of Mississippi Tax I opinion

-Many of these decisions are based on the extraterritoriality doctrine that was abolished by Howard and Evans.
-They often rely on dicta in the Supreme Court's 1973 "Mississippi Tax I opinion" (United States v.
+Many Supreme Court decisions regarding federal enclaves are based on the extraterritoriality doctrine that was abolished by Howard and Evans.
+They often rely on dicta in the Supreme Court's 1973 Mississippi Tax I opinion (United States v.
 State Tax Commission of Mississippi) which ignored Howard and Evans and instead favorably quoted the district court's assertion that enclaves are "foreign land" and "federal islands which no longer constitute any part of Mississippi nor function under its control".

-Nevertheless, Mississippi Tax I's holding—that the Twenty-first Amendment did not authorize a state "markup" on liquor—made it unnecessary to discuss enclave jurisdiction, so the "foreign lands" language was quite unnecessary.
-On the other hand, in 1990, the Supreme Court treated Mississippi Tax I as an enclave case, citing it for the proposition that a state has no authority to regulate a transaction between an out-of-state liquor supplier and a federal military base under exclusive federal jurisdiction.
+Nevertheless, Mississippi Tax I's holding—that the Twenty-first Amendment did not authorize a state "markup" on liquor—made it unnecessary to discuss enclave jurisdiction such that the "foreign lands" language was unnecessary.
+On the other hand, in 1990, the Supreme Court treated Mississippi Tax I as an enclave case, citing it for the proposition that a state had no authority to regulate a transaction between an out-of-state liquor supplier and a federal military base under exclusive federal jurisdiction.